-Posted by Chris Schroeder on 14 Nov 2018
+Posted by Tiffany Taylor and Chris Schroeder on 01 Mar 2021

-1 million Bank of America customers used its chatbot within 3 months of its launch.
-Bank of America and other Financial Institutions are investing in chatbots because they improve the digital experience and can reduce costs.
-Some Financial Institutions hire large staffs to develop their chatbots in-house while others outsource development to third parties, often with no upfront costs.
+At the beginning of 2020, 12.2 million Bank of America customers were already using Erica, the bank’s virtual voice assistant (chatbot).
+Bank of America and other financial institutions are investing in chatbots because they improve the digital experience and can reduce costs.
+Some financial institutions hire large staffs to develop their chatbots in-house while others outsource development to third parties, often with no upfront costs.

 Wide use by consumers

-Chatbots are predicted to be widely adopted by consumers because of their ease of use.
-Chatbots allow customers to simply say what they want in their own words and process those words using natural language processing.
-Natural language processing is made possible by artificial intelligence and machine learning, making it more flexible and user-friendly than other self-service technologies.
+Chatbots are increasingly being adopted by consumers because of their ease of use.
+Chatbots allow customers to simply say what they want in their own words which are then processed by the software using natural language processing.
+Natural language processing is made possible by artificial intelligence (AI) and machine learning, making it more flexible and user-friendly than other self-service technologies.
 Chatbots can facilitate many tasks including transferring funds, paying bills, and answering questions.

 Broad deployment by companies

 Because of the improved digital experience and operational cost savings, organizations are widely deploying chatbots—it’s expected that $5 billion will be invested in chatbots by 2021.
 But many more will need to jump onboard to be prepared for increasing acceptance by consumers due to convenience and speed.
 Servion Global Solutions predicts that by 2025, 95% of customer interactions will be powered by AI.

 Microsoft CEO, Satya Nadella, said, "Pretty much everyone today who's building applications, whether desktop apps, mobile apps, or websites, will build bots as the new interface.”

 Chatbots can be deployed via many channels, allowing companies to meet their customers where they are.
 Interfaces include voice assistants, Facebook Messenger, the web, and other channels.